LumexUI/lumexui/README.md

 allowing you to tailor them to meet your specific needs.
 The library is optimized for performance, ensuring that your applications remain fast and responsive.

-We drew inspiration from [NextUI](https://nextui.org/), a React component library, in shaping the foundational ideas behind LumexUI.
-NextUI’s approach to using Tailwind CSS, its elegant design, and robust customization system greatly influenced us.
-Our goal is to bring these same principles to the Blazor ecosystem, making them accessible to developers who prefer Blazor for their projects.

-> [!NOTE]
-> This project is currently in the development stage, and we welcome contributions from the community to help improve and expand the library.
-Your feedback and involvement are crucial as we continue to evolve and refine the components.

 ## Documentation

 For full documentation, visit [lumexui.org](https://lumexui.org).